paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

   (H) developing or adapting elementary school and secondary school mathematics and science curricular materials that incorporate contemporary research on the science of learning;

-  (I) developing initiatives to increase and sustain the number, quality, and diversity of prekindergarten through grade 12 teachers of mathematics and science, including the use of induction programs, as defined in [section 9813(h) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9813/h&num=0&edition=prelim), for teachers in their first 2 years of teaching, especially in underserved areas;
+  (I) developing initiatives to increase and sustain the number, quality, and diversity of prekindergarten through grade 12 teachers of mathematics and science, including the use of induction programs, as defined in section 9813(h) 11 See References in Text note below. of title 20, for teachers in their first 2 years of teaching, especially in underserved areas;

   (J) using mathematicians, scientists, and engineers employed by private businesses to help recruit and train mathematics and science teachers;